-Screwpine (or locally known as Pandan) leaves are used for natural flavoring, although Pandan essence or extract will do if the leaves are not easily available.
+Alternative: Pandan essence or extract will do if the leaves are not easily available.
 To be honest, though, I find it is not the same.
 Somehow you can distinguish the 'bottled' taste of the pandan extract.
 But when necessity calls, it would do.

 Both the coconut meat and the coconut juice are used to create this dessert.

 To make it extra special, Kaong and Nata de Coco are also added but are purely optional.
+Chill.

-Buko Pandan Salad
+Buko Pandan Recipe

 - 3 cups coconut juice

-- 1/2 pouch (12g) jelly powder (gulaman) - use green if available.
+- ½ pouch (12g) jelly powder (gulaman) - use green if available.
 Gelatin may also be used (see Note 1)

-- 1/2 cup sugar
+- ½ cup sugar